pinkpong111/Resolution-Based-Information-Theory/RBIT.md

   τ_adapt  = adaptation time to environmental shift ΔE

 Interpretation for RBIT:
-  Perfect resolution (Δρ = 0 across all channels, f₁ = 0,
+  Two states must be distinguished carefully:

+  (1) Ideal resolution — the governance target:
+      Δρ ≈ 0 across classification channels (f₁ ≈ 0)
+      f₃ (buffer dynamics), f₄ (coupling load), f₅ (resource dissipation) remain bounded and NON-ZERO — these are structural properties of a functioning system, not defects to eliminate.
+      F_RBIT ≠ (0,0,0,0,0) in healthy operation.

-  no residual instability) corresponds to T_eff → 0.
+      This corresponds to T_eff ∈ (T_min, T_max): the system retains
+      enough adaptive dynamics to remain responsive.

+  (2) Zero-instability state — the degenerate attractor:
+      F_RBIT = (0,0,0,0,0)  [all channels at zero]
-  This is not the governance optimum — it is attractor lock-in.
+      This is NOT the governance optimum.
+It corresponds to T_eff → 0: attractor lock-in, complete loss of adaptive capacity.

+  RBIT interprets bounded instability as a feature of healthy systems, not a defect.
+The structural channels f₃, f₄, f₅ encoding buffering dynamics, coupling load, and resource dissipation must remain active for the system to maintain sender-controlled compression and adaptation capacity.

-  The RBIT design target is NOT:
+  The RBIT design target is therefore:
-    F_RBIT = (0,0,0,0,0)  [zero instability everywhere]

-  But rather:
     Rest Mode: each fᵢ bounded and non-monotone, F_RBIT ≠ (0,0,0,0,0) — residual maintained.

   This is the information-theoretic expression of T_eff > T_min:
   the system preserves enough resolution gap uncertainty to remain adaptive rather than crystallized.